MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

    > [!div class="mx-imgBorder"]
    > ![Create a new bot screen](media/create-bot-1.PNG)

-2. Select the template you want to use, and specify a name and environment for the bot.
+2. Select the template you want to use, and specify a name and region for the bot.
 Optionally, you can specify a business name.
 Then click **Create**.

    > [!div class="mx-imgBorder"]
    > ![Create a new bot](media/create-bot-2.PNG)